tigoe/hue-control/README.md

 	?
 (192.168.0.255) at ff:ff:ff:ff:ff:ff on en0 ifscope [ethernet]

 In this case, the hue's IP address is 192.168.0.3.

+### An Alternative To The ping and arp Method

+Alternatively, if you are on MacOS, the [Discovery app](https://itunes.apple.com/us/app/discovery-dns-sd-browser/id1381004916?mt=12) does a good job of finding Hue Hubs on a network.

 ## Adding a Lamp to a Hub